lagotto/lagotto/docs/installation.md

 You can now access the Lagotto application with your web browser at the name or IP address of your Ubuntu installation.

 ## Using PostgreSQL instead of MySQL
-The instructions above are for using MySQL, but Lagotto can also be installed with PostgreSQL by changing the database adapter in `config/database.yml` to use PostgreSQL instead of MySQL (change the line in defaults to `<<:postgres`):
+The instructions above are for using MySQL, but Lagotto can also be installed with PostgreSQL.
+Change the database adapter in `config/database.yml` to use PostgreSQL by adding `DB=postgres` to your `.env` file.

 ```yaml
 mysql: &mysql